influxdata/docs-v2/content/influxdb/v2.4/get-started/process.md

 ## Downsample data

-Downsampling data is a strategy to improve performance at query time and also optimize long-term data storage.
-Simply put, downsampling reduces the number of points returned by a query without losing the general trends of the data.
+Downsampling data is a strategy that improve performance at query time and also optimizes long-term data storage.
+Simply put, downsampling reduces the number of points returned by a query without losing the general trends in the data.

 _For more information about downsampling data, see [Downsample data](/influxdb/v2.4/process-data/common-tasks/downsample-data/)._